What is Catching Lives?

 Our vision is of a society where all are included and all, no matter how disadvantaged, can make a contribution.
 Catching Lives works towards ending the harm caused to individuals, families and the community, by homelessness, rough sleeping and insecure housing.
 We do this by offering immediate respite at our project in Canterbury: the Canterbury Open Centre.
 In addition to this, we work with our clients to help them to tackle any issues that they may have, get access to suitable accommodation and find the motivation to take steps towards personal recovery and independent living.

 Our daycentre (Station Road East, Canterbury) is open 9-2pm 7 days a week for homeless clients.

-- Toilets and Showers (We supply a variety of toiletries and clean towels).
+- Toilets and Showers (we supply a variety of toiletries and clean towels)

-- Storage (Rough sleepers have access to a small area wherein they can store belongings that they can’t carry with them; or are particularly personally valuable).
+- Storage (rough sleepers have access to a small area wherein they can store belongings that they can’t carry with them; or are particularly personally valuable).